-• 10.A.04: Streamlined medical deduction
+• Strategy 10.A.04: Streamlined medical deduction

 HOTMA changes some definitions of qualifying medical expenses.
-SHA will continue to use the most current IRS Publication 502 to define eligible expenses per the ACOP and Admin Plan.
+SHA will continue to use local definitions of qualifying medical expenses as outlined in its ACOP and Admin Plan.

 • Strategy 10.A.05: Asset income threshold